Competency Library and Mapping tools

 AI assistant

-Generate competencies specific to your industry, organization, operation and job roles to fill gaps in your framework quickly.
+Automatically generate competencies specific to your role, industry, organization, operation to quickly fill any gaps in your framework.

 Competency Mapping Tools